 4. No open-bottle law

 That’s right!
-Like many places, the drinking age is 18+ but there is no open-bottle law which means you can walk around and drink a bottle of cider or bring a pitcher of white sangria to the beach!
+Like many places around the world, the legal drinking age is 18+ but there is no open-bottle law which means you can walk around and drink a bottle of cider or bring a pitcher of white sangria to the beach!
+As you can imagine, this is a very welcome exception during the months where the sun is shining bright and all you want to do is spend your time outdoors.
 Most convenience stores also sell a range of alcohol so if you’re traveling on a budget this is a great option – just buy a bottle of Pimm’s and some lemonade or grab a can of beer and head to the beach/park for a fun afternoon!

 Looking for a place to stay in Hong Kong?
 Look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience!
 Click here to book accommodation in Hong Kong!